This pane clears float!

 When you have completed this course, you will be able to:

-- Demonstrate an understanding of the processes of management, along with the tools used in managing technical people in a technology-rich environment.
+- Understand the processes of management, along with the tools used in managing technical people in a technology-rich environment.

-- Demonstrate the ability to communicate both orally and in writing with a wide variety of persons and backgrounds using standard business English.
+- Communicate both orally and in writing with a wide variety of persons of different backgrounds using standard business English.

-- Demonstrate knowledge of the challenges and some strategies for managing I a way that will encourage both innovation and creativity.
-You will show knowledge of the processes of Intellectual Property IP protection and export compliance.
+- Recognize challenges and some strategies for managing in a way that will encourage both innovation and creativity, using tools such as your knowledge of Intellectual Property IP protection and export compliance.

-- Demonstrate knowledge of methods for motivating persons with technical skills, as well as common motivational theories and their application to the performance appraisal process.
+- Demonstrate methods for motivating persons with technical skills, as well as common motivational theories and their application to the performance appraisal process.\

-- Demonstrate your ability to determine the need for and application of specific tools of engineering management through assignments and examinations.
+- Determine the need for and application of specific tools of engineering management through assignments and examinations.
 Tools may include economic analysis, decision making, status reporting, and performance appraisal.

-- Demonstrate your ability to work on a team, as well as independently, through project and individual assignments.
+- Work on a team, as well as independently, through project and individual assignments.